Antibiotics

 Cell wall synthesis inhibitors

 They are bactericidal drugs.
-They inhibit the formation of bacterial cell wall by interference with the synthesis of peptidoglycan.
-They are also known as beta lactam antibiotics.
-They act against various bacteria by stopping their multiplication and will not be effective against bacteria which lacks peptidoglycan cell wall.
-They are prescribed in bacterial sinusitis, mesotitis, lower respiratory tract infections, urinary and hepatobiliary tract infections, purulent gynecological infections and other community-acquired infections.
+They inhibit the formation of bacterial cell walls by interfering with the synthesis of peptidoglycan.
+They are also known as beta-lactam antibiotics.
+They act against various bacteria by stopping their multiplication and will not be effective against bacteria that lack a peptidoglycan cell wall.
+They are prescribed for bacterial sinusitis, myositis, lower respiratory tract infections, urinary and hepatobiliary tract infections, purulent gynecological infections, and other community-acquired infections.

 Antibiotic and it's types